petss1/MovieProject/README.md

 ### Data Source
 Movie dataset: The primary dataset used for this analysis is the "Movie Data Homework.xlsx" file, containing detailed information about each movie’s performance (box office and budget), actors, directors, etc.
 You can download the original datasource here: [Movie Dataset Excel file](https://github.com/user-attachments/files/28029206/Movie_Data.xlsx)
+### Tools
+- Power Query - I used Power Query for Data Cleaning and Data Transformation
+- Excel - I used Excel for Data Analysis Pivot Tables for Creating the dashboard and Visualisations